 Causes of Anxiety Hair Loss

 The key issue between anxiety and hair loss is stress.
-Anxiety is, in many ways, long term and persistent stress.
+Anxiety can create long term and persistent stress.
 While technically these are two separate conditions and long term stress on its own can lead to many of the same symptoms, the reality is that anyone dealing with anxiety is putting themselves under severe mental and physical stress all the time.

 Stress can cause many conditions that lead to hair loss.
 These include:

-- Alopecia Areata – Sudden loss of large clumps of hair in areas around your scalp.
+- Alopecia Areata - Sudden loss of large clumps of hair in areas around your scalp or gradual hair loss that builds over time.

 - Telogen Effluvium - This is a condition where more hairs than normal prepare to fall out.

-- Trichotillomania – This is a habitual condition caused by stress and anxiety where the person pulls out hairs without realizing it.
+- Trichotillomania - This is a habitual condition caused by stress and anxiety where the person pulls out hairs - sometimes without realizing it.

 It's highly likely that those with mild hair loss caused by anxiety are suffering from either telogen effluvium, or simply stress weakened hair.
 But the other two are also a concern and affect a smaller percentage of the anxiety population.

-Telogen effluvium occurs when your body tells more hairs to stop growing than usual.
-Hairs have a grown cycle of two years before stopping and falling out two months later.
+Hairs have a growth cycle of two years before stopping and falling out two months later.
 If your body "tells" more hairs than normal to stop growing, two months later more hairs will fall out.

 Not All Hair Loss is Anxiety Related